-Respondent has not resided at the seat of government during his term of office from January 16, 2017 through the filing of this Petition for Writ of Mandamus.
-Respondent, based on his own public admissions, has not spent more than a handful of nights, if any, at the West Virginia Governor's Mansion located at 1716 Kanawha Blvd E, Charleston, West Virginia, since January 16, 2017 or at any other residence located within the seat of government, Charleston.
+Respondent has not resided at the seat of government, Kanawha County, during his term of office from January 16, 2017 until the filing of this Petition for Writ of Mandamus.
+Respondent, based on his own public admissions, has not spent more than a handful of nights, if any, at the West Virginia Governor's Mansion located at 1716 Kanawha Blvd E, Charleston, West Virginia, since January 16, 2017.
 In fact, Respondent continues to reside in Greenbrier County, West Virginia.
-When he decides to go to work, which is not a regular occurrence, at the seat of government he drives himself to and from Greenbrier County.
-Respondent has made consistent and repeated public remarks that has not, is not and will not reside at the seat of government.1
+When he decides to go to work, which is not a regular daily occurrence, to the West Virginia State Capitol, he drives himself to and from Greenbrier County.